containers/podman/docs/podman-wait.1.md

 % podman-wait "1"

 ## NAME
-podman\-wait - Waits on one or more containers to stop and prints exit code
+podman\-wait - Wait on one or more containers to stop and print their exit codes

 ## SYNOPSIS
 **podman wait** [*options*] *container*